dsplay/dsplay.github.io/docs/html-templates/index.md

 - [`dsplay_media`](./dsplay_media)
 - [`dsplay_template`](./dsplay_template)

+## Testing

+The easiest way to check how your template renders in the real devices (or Android emulator) is serving your HTML through some static HTTP server
+(e.g. [serve](https://www.npmjs.com/package/serve), [apache](https://httpd.apache.org/), etc) and creating a [Web Site](https://manager.dsplay.tv/media/createWebsite) media on the Web Manager pointing to your local address.

+In this way, you will be able to see how your template behaves on real devices.

+> Ideally, your device should have an [ADB connection](https://developer.android.com/studio/command-line/adb) with your PC.
+This helps debugging and managing the native browser limitations.

 ## Packing

 To upload your template to the [DSPLAY Web Manager](https://manager.dsplay.tv) you must pack all your files in a `.zip` file.

 > **IMPORTANT:** When zipping your template, the `index.html` file must be located in the root of the `.zip` file, not inside any folder.

+## Deploying

+To deploy your template, just [create](https://manager.dsplay.tv/template/create) (or edit) a template in the Web Manager.

+1. Choose the media type your template applies for;
+1. Give your template a name;
+1. Choose your `.zip` file;
+1. Check the responsive option (it will be default soon);
+1. If your template define custom variables, you must register them clicking at the **'Add'** button in **'Template Vars'** region;
+1. Confirm by clicking **'Create'**.

+Done!
+Your template is available for use.